typestack/routing-controllers/README.md

     // create express application
     let app = express();
-    // you can setup body parser: app.use(bodyParser.json()); // or anything else you usually do with express
+    // you can setup body parser: app.use(bodyParser.json());
+    // or anything else you usually do with express

     // here you need to "load" your controller require('./UserController');

-    let controllerRunner = new ControllerRunner(new ExpressHttpFramework(app));
+    // create a controller runner that will register all actions in a specific framework (express.js) let controllerRunner = new ControllerRunner(new ExpressHttpFramework(app));
     controllerRunner.registerAllActions(); // register actions in the app